reverentgeek/node-weight-tracker/docs/blog-post.md

 > Note: When deploying the application to a production environment, you must create a new `.env` file or use real environment variables to configure the application.
 Values such as the PostgreSQL connection information, `HOST_URL`, `COOKIE_ENCRYPT_PWD`, and `NODE_ENV` configuration _must_ be updated to reflect the new environment.

-If you liked this post, you may also enjoy some of my other posts related to Node.js and security!
+If you liked this post, you may also enjoy some of my other posts related to Node.js and security on the Okta developer blog!

 * [Use TypeScript to Build a Node API with Express](https://developer.okta.com/blog/2018/11/15/node-express-typescript)
 * [Build a Secure Node.js App with SQL Server](https://developer.okta.com/blog/2019/03/11/node-sql-server)